Gauravxo/TO-DO_app-project/README.md

-# 🚀 Node.js CI/CD Pipeline Project with Docker, Jenkins, and EJS 🌐
+# 🚀 Node.js TO_DO_app-Project with Docker, Jenkins, and EJS 🌐

 This project demonstrates a full-stack **Node.js application** equipped with a **complete CI/CD pipeline**, powered by **Docker**, **Jenkins**, and **GitHub**.
 The app uses **EJS templating**, integrates with **Docker Compose**, and is built to scale with ease.